datacentricdesign/iob22/assignments/05-covid-dashboard/step5.md

 ---

-We walked through the full cycle of setting up a visualisation, downloading data to inject it in the visualisation and render this visualisation as part of an HTML/CSS/JavaScript dashboard.
-In this step we repeat these steps to add two additional charts.
+We walked through the full cycle of setting up a visualisation, downloading data to inject it into the visualisation and render this visualisation as part of an HTML/CSS/JavaScript dashboard.
+In this step, we repeat these steps to add two additional charts.

 # Task 5.1 Display Netherlands History